Our Global Value Momentum Trend Index (“GVMT” or “GVMT Index”) can be summarized as follows:

-In the end, the Value Momentum Trend Index processes seek to deliver focused exposure in what we believe are the three most robust factors in investing: value, momentum, and trend.
+In the end, the Global Value Momentum Trend Index seeks to deliver focused exposure to our favorite investment ideas: value, momentum, and trend.

-Information on our Value Momentum Trend Indexes is available here.
+Information on our Global Value Momentum Trend Index is available here.

 Here are some specific research/educational materials: